mariadb-corporation/mariadb-connector-nodejs/README.md

 )
 ```

-### Query result

-There is 2 different kind of results depending on queries.
-For insert/delete/update commands, results is a JSON object with the following properties:
+##### JSON Result-sets

+Queries return two different kinds of results, depending on the type of query you execute.
+When you execute write statements, (such as `INSERT`, `DELETE` and `UPDATE`), the method returns a JSON object with the following properties:

-* affectedRows: *integer* number of affected rows
+* `affectedRows`: An integer listing the number of affected rows.
-* insertId: *integer* last auto increment insert id.
+* `insertId`: An integer noting the auto-increment ID of the last row written to the table.
-* warningStatus: *integer* indicate if query ends with warning.
+* `warningStatus`: An integer indicating whether the query ended with a warning.

 ```js
 connection.query('CREATE TABLE animals (' +